 What we do

-Anah Project provides a linguistically diverse model of support for women experiencing any form of abuse.
+Anah Project provides multilingual support for women experiencing any form of domestic abuse.

-We understand the damaging effect that abuse can have on women.
+We understand the damaging effects of domestic abuse.
 Abuse can leave women with little or no financial or personal freedom.

-For this reason, we aim to educate women on their human rights, increase their confidence and self-esteem and regain their independence.
-We do this by delivering support that focuses on a woman’s individual needs and providing them with information and practical support with benefits, housing, medical help, counselling, immigration, divorce, employment and education.
+We aim to educate women on their human rights, increase their confidence and self-esteem and regain their independence.
+We do this by delivering support that focuses on a woman’s individual needs.

 Our refuge is a safe house where women are supported and secure, can explore their feelings and discuss their future plans.
-Support staff are on site to help women on their journey to recovery.
+Support staff are on site to help women with their recovery.

 The refuge features: